 A cooking pot is a handy cooking tool.
 I have my share of issues at the campsite and have been able to heat water using a pot for quick showers.
 Yes, I’ve been there.

 Kits that include serving spoons, spatulas, and cutting boards are always praised and favored.
-Accessories like forks are very useful.
+Utensils like forks are very useful.
 Cooking tools such as tongs and cooking boards are also nice to have.
+I also like to bring a set of sticks for making skewers to make camping dinners more diverse.

 Cutlery, plates, and bowls